Ann Jellicoe (educationalist)

-Anne Jellicoe, née Anne William Mullin (1823–1880) was a noted Irish educationalist best known for the founding of the prestigious Alexandra College, which became a force in women's education under her management.
+Anne Jellicoe, née Anne William Mullin (1823–1880) was an Irish educationalist best known for the founding of the prestigious Alexandra College, which became a force in women's education under her management.

 Early life

 She was born on 23 March 1823 at Mountmellick, County Laois to William and Margaret Mullin (née Thompson), and had one brother John William Mullin.
 Her father was a Quaker schoolmaster who ran his own school for boys, with emphasis on higher learning, including English, history, the classics, and higher mathematics.
 Anne married John Jellicoe, a flour miller on 28 October 1846 in Mountmellick and moved to Clara, County Offaly two years later.

 Educational work

 There is no record of where Jellicoe was educated as a child.
 She was active in charitable works from an early age.
 Johanna Carter, who was a teacher at a school for girls in the village, became a role model for Jellicoe.
 Carter provided vocational training for girls at her school and invented Mountmellick Embroidery, proving to Jellicoe that work could liberate women.
 In Clara she set up an embroidery and lace school to provide employment for young girls.
 She not only encourage the women to create products for market, she also encouraged them to cultivate their minds and become independent.
 The Catholic church didn't agree with this type of education.
 So much so that the parish priest came to the school and broke it up.
 The school continued to flourish until 1856, even without the support of the church.

 The Jellicoes moved to Dublin in 1858 where she helped revive Cole Alley Infant School for poor children of all religions run by the Quakers.
 With support of the Dublin Statistical Society, established in 1847 to tackle social problems, Jellicoe developed observation and research techniques that she used to investigate prisons, slums and workplaces in Dublin.
 She was asked to present a paper at the 1861 meeting of the National Association for the Promotion of Social Science on the conditions of women working in factories in Dublin.
 She collected data on wages, working conditions and advancement opportunities.
 She concluded that women employed in these institutions were helpless working in insecure positions.
 She spoke to pillars of society on the importance of educating the working class by establishing infants schools and evening schools for older girls.